SHENSHENZYC/linear-regression-analysis-on-life-expectancy/README.md

 the impacts are.

 The linear_regression.ipynb includes all codes involving data cleaning, exploratory data analysis, regression modeling, statistical tests and feature selection, and derives the final choice of model at the end.
-The report.pdf walks through the entire process with tables and visualizations.
+The report.pdf walks through the entire process with tables and visualizations and introduces the dataset that is primarily used in this project.